 It’s finally here, the day all you ghosts and ghouls have been waiting for: Halloween.
-Hopefully, you have all your plans sorted out, making a decision at last after going back and forth for days between either the Sharon Tate costume or the Pennywise getup.
+Hopefully, you have all your plans sorted out, making a decision at last after going back and forth for days between either the Tiger King costume or the rendition of the fly sitting on Mike Pence’s head.
 Difficult ensemble dilemmas aside, you’re now perhaps deciding whether you want to go out or stay in.
-We can’t really help you out with the former but if you’re leaning towards the latter, we’ve definitely got you covered.
+We can’t really help you out with the former but if you’re leaning towards the latter, we definitely have a fright-filled evening planned for you.

 Audiences were unsure of how visionary director Jordan Peele would be able to follow up to his Academy Award-winning success Get Out, but follow up he did – and then some.
 Following the story of Adelaide Wilson (played by Lupita Nyong’o), she takes her family to her childhood beachfront home for a summer vacation.
 As an increasingly ominous feeling of paranoia sweeps over her, events take a turn for the worse as masked strangers soon invade the home.
 When their masks come off to reveal that the intruders are actually malevolent doppelgängers of each of the family members, a disturbing descent into horror and chaos begins to consume them.
 Although there is plenty of gore to go around, perhaps the most frightening element of the movie is the unsettling mannerisms of the clones.
 Barely retaining any semblance of humanity, the attackers are more demonic than anything.
 If you’re not afraid to face some sleepless nights, Us is definitely one to watch this Halloween.